A history of excellence and success in Italy

 The different types of Prosecco DOC

 There are three varieties of Prosecco DOC: Sparkling, Spumante and Still.
 Prosecco DOC Spumante is the most famous.
-It has a long and delicate perlage, a yellow straw colour and firm foam.
-Depending on its sugary content it can be divided in Brut (sugar content below 12 g/l), Extra Dry (between 12 and 17 g/l), Dry (between 17 and 32 g/l) and finally Demi-Sec (between 32 and 50 g/l).
+It has a long and delicate perlage, a straw yellow colour and thick foam.
+Depending on its sugary content it can be divided into Brut (sugar content below 12 g/l), Extra Dry (between 12 and 17 g/l), Dry (between 17 and 32 g/l) and finally Demi-Sec (between 32 and 50 g/l).

-The Prosecco DOC Sparkling has a thinner perlage, less lasting, straw yellow colour and a fresh flavour that can vary from dry to sweetish.
-Finally the Prosecco DOC Still isn’t that famous, but differs for its lack of perlage.
+Prosecco DOC Sparkling has a fine perlage, less lasting, a straw yellow colour and a fresh flavour that can vary from dry to sweetish.
+Finally Prosecco DOC Still isn’t that famous, but differs for its lack of perlage.

 How to produce Prosecco DOC

-According to the Code of Conduct, the Prosecco DOC can be produced with at least the 85% of the Glera grapes, an ancient native variety.
+According to the Code of Conduct, Prosecco DOC can be produced using at least the 85% of the Glera grapes, an ancient native variety.
 The other 15% can be made of Verdiso, Bianchetta Trevigiana, Perera, Glera Lunga, Chardonnay and Pinot.

 The grape harvest takes place in September: after the pressing, the white vinification starts thanks to the selected yeasts.
-The fermentation lasts about 20 days at a maximum temperature of 18°C. After the filtration, the Prosecco DOC Still can be bottled.
+The fermentation lasts about 20 days at a maximum temperature of 18°C. After the filtration Prosecco DOC Still can be bottled.